MartinMcCurley/n8n-google-cloud-run/README.md

-# MMA Database with n8n on Google Cloud Run
+# n8n on Google Cloud Run

-This repository contains scripts and configuration to deploy n8n workflow automation platform on Google Cloud Run with a PostgreSQL 13 database for the MMA database project.
+This repository contains scripts and configuration to deploy n8n workflow automation platform on Google Cloud Run with a PostgreSQL 13 database.

 ## Overview